The External Secrets Enterprise is product suite is a premium product.

 ENV_VAR_NAME=secretName.key

-) and assign them to custom environment variable names.--inject-on-env
+) and assign them to custom environment variable names. - Override Behavior: If an environment variable name defined via

 process itself before it uses syscall.Exec